 The study Cryptosporidium hominis Is a Newly Recognized Pathogen in the Arctic Region of Nunavik, Canada: Molecular Characterization of an Outbreak was co-written by Karine Thivierge (first author), Asma Iqbal, Brent Dixon, Réjean Dion, Benoît Levesque, Philippe Cantin, Lyne Cédilotte, Momar Ndao, Jean-François Proulx and Cedric P. Yansouni (main author).

 This work was made possible through the financial support of the Institut national de santé publique du Québec, Canadian Institutes for Health Research, ARCTICNET, the Network of Centres of Excellence of Canada, and the Natural Sciences and Engineering Research Council of Canada.

 About the RI-MUHC

-The Research Institute of the McGill University Health Centre (RI-MUHC) is a world-renowned biomedical and healthcare research centre.
-The Institute, which is affiliated with the Faculty of Medicine of McGill University, is the research arm of the McGill University Health Centre (MUHC) – an academic health centre located in Montreal, Canada, that has a mandate to focus on complex care within its community.
-The RI-MUHC supports over 460 researchers and close to 1,300 research trainees devoted to a broad spectrum of fundamental, clinical and health outcomes research at the Glen and the Montreal General Hospital sites of the MUHC.
-Its research facilities offer a dynamic multidisciplinary environment that fosters collaboration and leverages discovery aimed at improving the health of individual patients across their lifespan.
-The RI-MUHC is supported in part by the Fonds de recherche du Québec – Santé (FRQS). www.rimuhc.ca
+The Research Institute of the McGill University Health Centre (RI-MUHC) is a research centre with a world-wide reputation in the field of biomedical sciences and health care.
+Established in Montreal, Canada, the Institute, which is affiliated with the Faculty of Medicine of McGill University, is the research arm of the McGill University Health Centre (MUHC), whose mandate consists of concentrating on complex care in its community.
+The RI-MUHC includes more than 460 researchers and almost 1,300 students and fellows who are dedicated to various sectors of fundamental, clinical and health outcomes research at the Glen site and at the MUHC’S Montreal General Hospital.
+Its research facilities offer a dynamic multidisciplinary environment that fosters collaboration among researchers and benefits from discoveries to improve the health of patients throughout their lives.
+The RI-MUHC is supported in part by the Fonds de recherche du Québec – Santé (FRQS). ircusm.ca